forrestywang/DS_Projects/Titanic Logistic Regression/README.md

 The goal of machine learning models is to use data from independent variables to predict the result of a dependent variable.
 By splitting up the original data frame into its dependent and independent variables, I could now use them to train the model.
 I accomplished this using `pandas`' `read_csv()` function to extract data from the .csv file.

 Sex was an important factor when predicting survival, so I included as an independent variable.
 However, since it was a categorical variable (its values were non-numerical), the training algorithm could not interpret it.
-To circumvent this, I can changed it into a dummy variable.
+To circumvent this, I changed it into a dummy variable.

 `pandas`' `get_dummies(X, columns=CAT_VAR, drop_first=True)` function replaced the `'Sex'` column with `'Sex_male'`.
 This made all entries boolean values, where True represented male and False represented female.
 The `drop_first` parameter removed one of the dummy variables, since if all other dummy variables were false, then the removed one is true.